Carnlough

 Carnlough (/kɑrnˈlɒx/ karn-LOKH-'; from Irish Carnlach 'place of cairns') is a village in County Antrim, Northern Ireland.
 It is situated in Mid and East Antrim district, as well the historic barony of Glenarm Lower, and the civil parishes of Ardclinis and Tickmacrevan.
-It had a population of 1,512 people at the 2011 Census.
+The village is on the Antrim coast, 14 mi north-east of Ballymena.
+It had a population of 1,512 people at the 2011 census.

 History

 Built heritage

-Carnlough's harbour was built by the owners of the quarries west of the village.
-These were connected to the harbour by means of a mineral tramway network, which include a bridge over each of two parallel streets in the village (both of which remain today).
+Carnlough's harbour was built by the owners of the quarries west of the village, as was a freight tramway between the quarries and the harbour, including two bridges, both extent, for two parallel streets in the village.

-The Londonderry Arms Hotel was built in 1848 as a coaching inn by Frances Anne Vane Tempest, Marchioness of Londonderry, great-grandmother of Winston Churchill.
+The Londonderry Arms Hotel, now known as the Harbourview Hotel, was built in 1848 as a coaching inn by Frances Anne Vane Tempest, Marchioness of Londonderry, great-grandmother of Winston Churchill.

-In the school, St McNissis, now known as St Killians, was originally built as a summer residence by Frances Anne.